-- Immediate withdrawal from the class or playground - Loss of lunch breaks or morning breaks - Working in isolation from other children (internal suspension) - Withdrawal from other activities - Reporting every lunch or break time to the Headteacher for a designated amount of time - Being asked to make up missed learning time after school following discussion with parents - In exceptional circumstances fixed term or permanent expulsion
+- Immediate withdrawal from the class or playground - · Loss of lunch breaks or morning breaks - Working in isolation from other children (internal suspension) - Withdrawal from other activities - Reporting every lunch or break time to the Headteacher for a designated amount of time - Being asked to make up missed learning time after school following discussion with parents - In exceptional circumstances suspension or permanent exclusion.
+Whilst we will take into consideration a child's additional needs and any extenuating factors, we will follow our behaviour policy if a child's behaviour has been deemed as a highlevel behaviour.